litestar-org/litestar/docs/tutorials/todo-app/0-application-basics.rst

 As we learned in the previous step, Litestar itself is simply a Python object.
 This in itself is not enough to be able to communicate using the language of the web: HTTP.
-For that we need a dedicated programm: An application server.
+For that we need a dedicated program: An application server.
 `uvicorn <https://www.uvicorn.org/>`_ is an example of this.
 It enables us to pass it our application and serve it via HTTP.